lingjiechen2/dllm/examples/a2d/README.md

 >    ```
 <!-- **Convert an AR model with customized attention**-->

-All training first requires modifying the source autoregressive models with non-causal attention.
+Before training, modify and save the source autoregressive models with non-causal attention.
-For example, to save [`Qwen/Qwen3-0.6B`](https://huggingface.co/Qwen/Qwen3-0.6B) using its original weights but with the modify non-causal attention defined in [`modeling_qwen3.py`](/dllm/pipelines/a2d/models/qwen3/modeling_qwen3.py):
+For example, to save [`Qwen/Qwen3-0.6B`](https://huggingface.co/Qwen/Qwen3-0.6B) with its original weights but with modified non-causal attention defined in
+[`modeling_qwen3.py`](/dllm/pipelines/a2d/models/qwen3/modeling_qwen3.py):
 ```shell
 python dllm/pipelines/a2d/convert.py --model_name_or_path "Qwen/Qwen3-0.6B" --output_dir "models/a2d/Qwen3-0.6B"